Olli69/powerguru/README.md

 ## Data architechture
 [Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent for collecting & reporting metrics.
 Telegraf gets metrics from sensors and other data sources through input plugins and forwards it to Powerguru and influxDB analytics database (optional) through output plugins.
 In addition to standard Telegraf plugins custom Powerguru plugins (see colors in the diagram) are used.

-Powerguru is a multithreaded Python-program running as Linux service.
+**Powerguru** is a multithreaded Python-program running as a Linux service, see details below.
 Powerguru has a inbuild web-server (aiohttp) for communication with Telegraf and dashboard.
-Currently external devices (e.g. boilers) are controlled with Raspberry PI GPIO driven switches, but addional device interafaces, throug e.g. http API:s can be added.
+Currently external devices (e.g. boilers) are controlled with Raspberry PI GPIO driven switches, but addional device interfaces, throught e.g. http API:s can be added.

+[InfluxDB](https://www.influxdata.com/) is an open-source time series database .
+[Grafana](https://grafana.com/) is an open source analytics and interactive visualization web application.
+Analytics of collected metrics and data is optional.
+A cloud based service, e.g. [InfluxDB Cloud](https://www.influxdata.com/products/influxdb-cloud/) is probobly easiest to start with.
+If you like to host InfluxDB locally, use other storage media than a micro SD card, which is not designed for frequent writes.

 ![Data flow diagram](https://github.com/Olli69/powerguru/blob/main/docs/img/Powerguru%20data%20diagram.drawio.png?raw=true)